stevehjohn/OcpCoreChess/README.md

 3rd attempt at making a chess playing engine.

+## Bugs

+- Removing castle rights when a rook is taken needs to know which rook was taken.

 ## Functionality TODOs

 - Add undo move to core using a stack.